Ever wondered what people wore in old Russia? You’re not the only one. Many are curious about how clothes show status, culture, and daily life.

 Khokhloma, originating from the Volga region, is known for its vibrant colors and intricate floral motifs, often seen on wooden objects like spoons, plates, and jewelry.

-4. Regional Traditional Attire in Russia
+4. Regional Russian Traditional Attire

-Costumes in Northwestern Russia
+Traditional Costume in Northwestern Russia

 Complementing the attire are accessories such as woven belts and embroidered headscarves, adding both decorative flair and functional utility.
 These accessories often feature motifs from nature and folklore, symbolizing cultural connections.

-Costumes in Southern Russia
+Traditional Costume in Southern Russia

 Traditional dress in Southern Russia reflects a rich blend of cultural influences from the diverse peoples and traditions of the Caucasus.
 Garments showcase intricate patterns and styles, embodying interactions among Russian, Caucasian, and Central Asian cultures.